emilytwines/cayman/_pages/about.md

 ## Bio
 Emily Twines is an interdisciplinary performance and technology artist with experience directing, writing, programming, performing, and designing interactive theatrical experiences.

 She earned her MA in Theatre History and Criticism and MFA in Performance and Interactive Media Arts at Brooklyn College.
-Current works include the live video game and community engagement project lookingGlass, and Self Portrait, a durational performance installation.
+Current works include the live video game and community engagement project _lookingGlass_, and _Self Portrait_, a durational performance installation.

-Other notable pieces include writing for _The House_, a short film by renowned director Cyril Teste and team, as well as _I heard an echo_, a collaborative installation at The Weeksville Heritage Center, for which she provided video and interactivity elements, and articles/reviews written for Cycling ’74 and All About Solo.
+Other notable pieces include writing for _The House_, a short film by renowned director Cyril Teste and team, as well as _I heard an echo_, a collaborative installation at The Weeksville Heritage Center, for which she provided video and interactivity elements, and articles/reviews written for software company Cycling ’74 and theatre group All About Solo.

-She also recently wrote and performed a monologue for a Miseducated and a solo variety act called “On Progress” With Professor Steward Orwell Teric III at Bizarre Bushwick.
+Other recent works include writing and performance for _Miseducated_ at The Tank and a solo variety act called _“On Progress” With Professor Steward Orwell Teric III_ at Bizarre Bushwick.

 Her MA thesis project, with its accompanying paper entitled _Maintaining Subversion: A Contemporary “Endgame” Informed by the Mise en Scène Style of Ivo Van Hove_, included the staging of a re-politicized adaptation of scenes inspired by Samuel Beckett’s 1957 play, which she conceptualized and directed, and for which she created audio and video design.

-If you would like to participate in any ongoing project (or suggest any others), please do not hesitate to message at emilytwines@gmail.com.

 ## Mission Statement